mike14747/strat-ratings-guide/docs/instructions.md

+# Instructions

-### Steps from receiving the new ratings guide to showing all the wOPS numbers
+## Steps from receiving the new ratings guide to showing all the wOPS numbers

 Convert _Ballpark.txt_ team by team singles/homers data to _data/bp_ratings.xlsx_ where the formatted data column can be added to _data/ratings_guide_db(seeds).sql_, then imported to the _ratings_guide_ database in MySQL Workbench using copy/paste of the whole _data/ratings_guide_db(seeds).sql_ file.

-Convert the hitter and pitcher data files into database ready data:
+### Convert the hitter and pitcher data files into database ready data:

 -   Open the _Hitters.xlsx_ and _Pitchers.xlsx_ files that come in the ratings disk.
 -   Rename the lone sheet in each file to _Original Hitters_ and _Original Pitchers_ respectively, then copy each to the end and rename the copied sheets to _Carded Hitters_ and _Carded Pitchers_ respectively.